-Created to reward exceptionally gifted Art majors.
-The scholarships are awarded to winners of the student entries in the juried art exhibitions held in the Community Arts Center of Cambria County in Johnstown, Pa.
+Created to reward exceptionally gifted art majors.
+The scholarships are awarded to winners of the student entries in the juried art exhibitions held in the Community Arts Center of Cambria County in Johnstown, Pennsylvania.
 Awarded to an art student from IUP (freshman-senior) chosen by juror of the show for artistic merit.

-Awarded to deserving senior IUP art students in recognition of their efforts in the Department of Art.
+Awarded to deserving senior IUP art students in recognition of their efforts in the Department of Art and Design.

 The Armstrong Concert Band Scholarship for Trombone was established to honor the dedication and talent of the membership of the Armstrong Concert Band and in tribute to John Schad and his passion for music.
 An eligible candidate must be enrolled as a full-time undergraduate student with a declared trombone major in the Department of Music within the College of Fine Arts; must have successfully earned a minimum of 50 credits at IUP; must have an overall grade-point average of 3.5 or higher; must demonstrate exemplary performing technique on the trombone; and must show a continued interest and involvement in music department ensembles, performances, and guest artist activities.
 Recipients may be considered for additional scholarship support during subsequent years if the student(s) continues to meet the award criteria.